 - have a valid Social Insurance Number (SIN); and

-- if applicable, be a discharged bankrupt, regardless of whether his or her trustee in bankruptcy is discharged (a trustee in bankruptcy can be an applicant only if he or she is acting for his or her business; a trustee acting for an undischarged bankrupt cannot apply).
+- if applicable, be a discharged bankrupt, regardless of whether the applicant's trustee in bankruptcy is discharged (a trustee in bankruptcy can be an applicant only if the trustee is acting for the trustee's business; a trustee acting for an undischarged bankrupt cannot apply).

-An applicant/participant who meets and continues to meet the following criteria may electronically file income tax returns provided he or she has:
+An applicant/participant who meets and continues to meet the following criteria may electronically file income tax returns provided the applicant has: